CatalystCode/spk/src/commands/ring/create.md

 ## Description

-SPK command to add a ring into an initialized bedrock project.
+SPK command to create a ring into an initialized bedrock project.

 ## Example